This project is funded by the UK Government through the UK Community Renewal Fund.

 For more information please contact Melanie Oldham at firstname.lastname@example.org

 The UK Community Renewal Fund is a UK Government programme for 2021/22.
-This aims to support people and communities most in need across the UK to pilot programmes and new approaches to prepare for the UK Shared Prosperity Fund.
+This aims to support people and communities most in need across the UK.
+Piloting programmes and new approaches to prepare for the UK Shared Prosperity Fund.
 It invests in skills, community and place, local business, and supporting people into employment.
-For more information, visit the Community Renewal Fund webpage on GOV.UK.
+For more details, visit the Community Renewal Fund webpage on GOV.UK.